ManuelePasini/slides-markdown/slides/stgraph.md

 ## STGraph - Conceptualization

-- **RQ1** - Can we separate data by temporal granularity to support hybrid modeling across time-series and temporal graph systems?
+- **RQ1** - How can we separate, within a specific domain, temporal graph data from time-series data?
-- **RQ2** - If so, can we embed two different data-layout into the same conceptual storage system and provide hybrid capabilities?
+- **RQ2** - If so, can we embed both data layouts into the same conceptual storage system and provide hybrid capabilities?

 :::: {.columns}
 ::: {.column width="70%"}